micahjsmith/website/content/blog/ballet-status-report.md

 * In the time of COVID, many data scientists could join together to build an open-source predictive model for new cases in different geographies or easily extend a model to cover their own location, complementing legacy models produced by independent research groups and government agencies.

 * The [Fragile Families Challenge](fragilefamilieschallenge.org/) tasks researchers and data scientists with predicting outcomes like GPA and eviction for a set of disadvantaged children, with the goal to yield insights to improve the lives of disadvantaged children in the US.
 To build a model for the Fragile Families Survey dataset requires trying to understand the 208,000 line codebook.
+Other similar survey datasets also contain key insights for social science researchers but have a huge cost in terms of preparing data for analysis and designing features for causal inference or predictive modeling.

 * The [crash-model](https://github.com/insight-lane/crash-model) project is an application to predict car crashes and thereby direct safety interventions to the most dangerous intersections and road segments.